Favorite Session Locations in Charlottesville

 Other things to consider:

-When shooting in public places, I like to recommend early morning or sunset sessions to avoid crowds and bystanders so that you're not distracted/uncomfortable.
-This also expands our options of available space due to lighting and accessibility.
+When shooting in public places, I like to recommend early morning or sunset sessions to avoid crowds and bystanders.
+This also expands our options of available locations because of better lighting.
 Many locations require shooting during business hours of 9-5, which isn't always ideal for light, but we definitely can make adjustments to do so!

 Other things I note when scouting: